THE CHALLENGE – Powerful Tools to Break Down Inequality and Separation

 We focus attention on inequality and separation, catalyze a fairer and freer allocation of resources and help remove impediments to change.

-INSTITUTIONS ADOPT A VISION
+BEGINNING - INSTITUTIONS ADOPT A VISION

 Many local organizations do important, effective community work core activities.
 One Community asks that they explore how to maximize the number of local people in their community programs.